zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 components such as orchestrators and container registries often require you to set up the right permissions.
 In ZenML, this process is simplified with the use of [Service Connectors](../../stacks-and-components/auth-management).
-For this example, we will go ahead and use the [IAM role authentication method of our AWS service connector](../../stacks-and-components/auth-management/aws-service-connector.md#aws-iam-role) if you haven't already created a service connector in the last section:
+For this example, we need to use the [IAM role authentication method of our AWS service connector](../../stacks-and-components/auth-management/aws-service-connector.md#aws-iam-role):

 ```shell
 AWS_PROFILE=<AWS_PROFILE> zenml service-connector register cloud_connector --type aws --auto-configure